School Offers Job Back To Lunch Lady Fired For Feeding Student With No Money & She Says No

 According to CNN, Kimball has shut down the job offer as she’s not interested in going back to work for the district as a lunch lady anymore.

-“They’re not doing it for me, they are doing it to save face,” Bonnie said as she explained her decision to turn down the rehire.
+“They’re not doing it for me, they are doing it to save face,” Kimball said as she explained her decision to turn down the rehire.

 For those who are unfamiliar with the original story, Kimball was fired from her place of employment because she allowed a student to take food despite having a balance of negative $8 in his account.
 Kimball explained that she softly told the boy to get money from his mother to fix his account the next day.